AxisCommunications/acap-native-sdk-examples/web-server/README.md

 Installing your application on an Axis video device is as simple as:

+Enable `Allow unsigned apps` toggle through the web interface and run the following command.

 ```sh
 docker run --rm web-server:$ARCH eap-install.sh $AXIS_DEVICE_IP $PASS install
 ```